-On the transactional side, Lauren handles loan assumptions, defeasances, loan workouts, debt restructurings, and forbearances, and regularly advises clients on Florida documentary stamp tax issues related to complex lending transactions.
+For her transactional clients, Lauren handles a wide variety of commercial lending transactions, including construction loans, loans secured by retail centers, industrial facilities and multi-family housing, and asset-based loans.
+She also handles loan assumptions, defeasances, loan workouts, debt restructurings, forbearances and regularly advises clients on Florida documentary stamp tax issues related to complex lending transactions.